-The type of transaction, which involves the customer’s promise to purchase the item from the institution, is called Murabaha to the purchase orderer.
-By this it is distinguished from the normal type of Murabaha which does not involve such a promise by the customer.
-The Murabaha to the purchase orderer is the sale of an item by the institution to a customer (the purchase orderer) for a pre-agreed selling price which includes a pre-agreed profit mark-up over its cost price, this having been specified in the customer’s promise to purchase.
-Normally, a Murabaha to the purchase orderer transaction involves the institution granting the customer a Murabaha credit facility.
-A Murabaha to the purchase orderer transaction typically involves deferred payment terms, but such deferred payment is not one of the essential conditions of such transactions.
-A Murabaha can be arranged with no deferral of payment.
+Normally, a Murabaha to the purchase order transaction involves the institution granting the customer a Murabaha credit facility.
+It also typically involves deferred payment terms, but such deferred payment is not one of the essential conditions of such transactions.
+Contrarily, a Murabaha can be arranged with no deferral of payment.
 In this case, the mark-up will only include the profit the institution will receive for a spot sale and not the extra charge it will receive for deferral of payment.

 Ijarah Muntahia Bittamleek

 One of the forms of Ijarah used by Islamic financial institutions is Ijarah Muntahia Bittamleek.
-This is a form of leasing contract which includes a promise by the lessor to transfer the ownership in the leased property to the lessee, either at the end of the term of the Ijarah period or by stages during the term of the contract.
+This is a form of leasing contract that includes a promise by the lessor to transfer the ownership in the leased property to the lessee, either at the end of the term of the Ijarah period or gradually during the term of the contract.

-- In Sharika, the work, as a general rule, is to be jointly by the parties, whereas in Mudaraba it is the Mudarib who works.
+In Sharika, the work, generally, must be mutual by the parties, however in Mudaraba it is only the Mudarib who works.